Search This Blog

 Copying files between remote computers

-There are occasions when a DBA needs to copy file/s from their local computer to a SQL Server, or between two SQL Servers.
-Reasons aside, there are few ways you can copy the files, including PowerShell.
+As mentioned in the beginning, there are occasions when a DBA needs to copy file/s from their local computer to a SQL Server, or between two or more SQL Servers.
+Reasons aside, there are several ways you can copy the files, including PowerShell.
 For example:

 Copy-Item "\\Server01\sqlShare\*" -Destination "\\Server02\sqlShare\" -Recurse

-That's looks simple enough.
-However, the destination parameter only accepts one value so you cannot use it to copy files to multiple destinations.
-Plus you are using your local computer as a conduit so its not the most efficient either.
+That looks simple enough.
+However, the -Destination parameter only accepts one value, so you cannot use it to copy files to multiple destinations.
+Plus, you're using your local computer as a conduit, so it's not the most efficient method either.

 Remoting is a feature of PowerShell that allows you to run commands on remote computer/s.
 If you are on a Windows 2012 or higher, the PowerShell remoting is enabled by default.
 Otherwise, you may need to enable it first: